 Normally, during early pregnancy, blood pressure falls and then slowly rises until the end of pregnancy.
 However, obesity, diabetes, twin or teenage pregnancies and low calcium consumption alter this equilibrium and increase the risk of developing pre-eclampsia.
 Calcium supplementation improves calcium intake and consequently reduces the risk of hypertensive disorders during pregnancy.

 *disorders in which blood pressure is elevated

 In populations where calcium intake is low, calcium supplementation as part of the antenatal care is recommended for the prevention of pre-eclampsia in pregnant women, particularly among those at higher risk of developing hypertension.

-A suggested scheme for calcium supplementation in pregnant women can be found in the WHO guideline, Calcium supplementation in pregnant women, under 'WHO documents' below.
+Additional information, including a suggested scheme for supplementation, can be found in the guidance summary, and in the guidelines under 'WHO documents' below.

 Systematic reviews used to develop the guidelines

 - Calcium supplementation during pregnancy for preventing hypertensive disorders and related problems

 - Calcium supplementation (other than for preventing or treating hypertension) for improving pregnancy and infant outcomes